googleapis/google-cloud-cpp/doc/cutting-a-release.md

 ### Publish the release

-Review the new release in the GitHub web UI.
-Ask your colleagues to review the release notes too.
-There should be few/no edits needed at this point since the release notes were already reviewed in step 1.
+Review the new release in the GitHub web UI (the link to the pre-release will be output from the `release.sh` script that was run in the previous step).
 If everything looks OK, uncheck the pre-release checkbox and publish.

 ## Generate and upload the documentation to googleapis.dev